CANIS-NAU/NetGauge_Games/README.md

 --Reception Functions:
 There are a few examples of reception functions, which vary based on what you need to do.
 Essentially, these are two-way forms of communication, where the game will post a message, the native message handler reads the message and runs a function in the back-end, and then it gives something back to the Twine side so call a JavaScript function.

+_Important files and widgets you should know about_

+--Location_logger.dart
+Writes persistent location data to firestore.

+--Widget _buildTile:
+Used specifically for building HTML files and is located in homepage.dart.

+--Widget _buildPageTile:
+Provides the title, icon, and the page, used for the speed test.

+## Deployment
+Android studio is required for Android deployment and is the easiest way to install the Android SDK.
+You should also download the Android NDK, which does not come automatically with Android Studio.

+Make sure when you are deploying the code that you are not using VSCode's terminal, but rather the computer terminal navigated into the directory where your Flutter code is.